 When the Department of Justice became a separate office from the Department of Finance, the customs service remained under the control of the latter which remains the same at this time.

 For more information on the Philippines import and export procedures, Bureau of immigration, government corruption, and general information about these topics check out the youtube video above.
-If you would like to learn more, come see us at BADLADZ Adventure resorts, and we would love to talk with you and offer helpful advice during your stay in the Philippines.
+If you would like to learn more.
+Come see us at BADLADZ Beach Resort, and we would love to talk with you and offer helpful advice during your stay in the Philippines.

 Cheers,